viamrobotics/docs/docs/registry/create/_index.md

 The main program starts the module.
 <file>main.py</file> is the module's entry point file.

-Import your custom model and API into the main program and register them with your chosen SDK.
+Import your custom model and API into the main program and register them with the Python SDK.
 When executed, the main program registers the `mybase` custom model and API helper functions with the Python SDK and creates and starts the new module.

 <details>